Frederic Baraga: Priesthood

 Baraga was ordained a priest for the Archdiocese of Ljubljana at age 26 on September 21, 1823, in St. Nicholas Cathedral in Ljubljana by Bishop Augustin Johann Joseph Gruber.
 After his ordination, the archdiocese assigned Baraga as an assistant pastor at St. Martin's Parish near Kranj and later at a parish in Metlika in lower Carniola.
 Baraga was a staunch opponent of Jansenism.
 During this time, he wrote a spiritual book in Slovene entitled Dušna Paša (Spiritual Sustenance).

 In 1830, Bishop Edward Fenwick of from the Diocese of Cincinnati in Ohio recruited Baraga to come to the United States.
 He left Carniola on October 29, 1830, and docked in New York City on December 31st.
 He arrived in Cincinnati, Ohio, on January 18, 1831.
-After his arrival, Fenwick assigned Baraga to minster to German immigrants in the Cincinnati area.
-At the same time, Barage studied the Ottawa language, a branch of the Algonquian languages.
+After his arrival, Fenwick assigned Baraga to minister to German immigrants in the Cincinnati area.
+At the same time, Baraga studied the Ottawa language, a branch of the Algonquian languages.
 In May 1831, Fenwick sent Baraga to minister to members of the Ottawa Nation at the Catholic mission at L'Arbre Croche (present-day Cross Village, Michigan).
 Baraga spent his time at L'Arbre Croche mastering their language.